Get insider access

 Our Verdict

-The Sony PULSE Explore earbuds are good for neutral sound.
+The Sony PULSE Explore earbuds are satisfactory for neutral sound.
 They have planar magnetic drivers, which is unusual for earbuds and can help produce a tighter bass response.
-Their sound profile is well-balanced, with an overemphasized but flat bass response, so audio has some extra rumble, punch, and boom, but it doesn't overpower the rest of the mix.
-However, sibilants like cymbals sound a bit dull.
-You can customize their sound with an EQ with the PS5, but they don't have a dedicated app to apply settings when you're connected to another device, like your phone.
-Like most earbuds, they have a small, unnatural passive soundstage.
+Their sound profile offers a bit of bass emphasis with extra rumble that doesn't overpower the mid-range.
+However, sibilants like cymbals sound a bit dull and sharp, depending on the pitch.
+You can customize their sound via EQ with the PS5, but they don't have a dedicated app to apply settings when you're connected to another device, like your phone.
+Their controls are fairly limited, too.
+On the upside, you can connect to Bluetooth or use the USB dongle.

 Pros